MirceaKitsune/python_raytracer/README.md

   - [x] Programmable material functions.
 Each voxel can hold both unique material properties as well as a function that tells light rays how to behave upon collision.
   - [ ] Finish all basic material properties: Reflection (done), refraction, metalicity, emission, subsurface scattering.
 Currently there is no lighting system.
   - [ ] Add a skybox system and support environment lighting.
 Currently everything not hit by a ray is a black void.
   - [ ] Implement mouse movement to support mouse look.
-At the moment this isn't doable due to Tkinter being unable to snap the pointer to the center of the screen.
   - [ ] Support cammera rolling if this becomes possible.
 Current vector math doesn't support a third axis of transformation, you can only look horizontally and vertically.
   - [ ] Add perlin noise.
 May be possible to support an object based chunk system for generating infinite terrain.
   - [ ] Create a script to convert image slices into pixel meshes.
 This will allow importing 3D sprites from 2D images.